Witiko/doctoral-thesis/main.md

 The state-of-the-art math information retrieval systems of Approach0 and Tangent-L used hard vector space models to model paths in OPT and SLT trees, respectively.
-This indicates that the failure of our soft vector space model to exploit longer paths in OPT and SLT trees may be caused by insufficient capacity of our fastText model.
+This indicates that the failure of our soft vector space model to exploit longer paths in OPT and SLT trees may be caused by the insufficient capacity of our fastText model.
 Future experiments should test this hypothesis by performing an end-to-end hyperparameter optimization of fastText using relevance judgements from the ARQMath-1 and ARQMath-2 labs.